SeekParadox/Geek-Text/README.md

 <!-- The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/). -->
 MIT License

-Copyright (c) 2023 Michael Waller, David Ulloa, Sofia Villaverde, Alexander Wilson, Gabriel Wolf, Isabella Zengotita
+Copyright (c) 2023 Michael Waller, David Ulloa, Sofia Villaverde, Alexander Wilson, Gabriel Wolf, Jonathan Summers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal